The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies

 \section{Upper limits on the FRB repetition rate from our observations}

-In this section, we show how the observations conducted in our NG campaign allow us to extract important upper limits on the FRB burst rate.
-In particular, we develop a simple model to calculate the expected rate of FRB events from the whole sample of galaxies of Table \ref{table_gal}, considering as a first case a single population of SGR1935-like magnetars as FRB progenitors.
-By taking $\lambda_{\rm mag}$, the average burst rate per magnetar, and $\gamma$, the power-law energy distribution slope for magnetar bursts, as free parameters, we will discuss how the upper limits on the rate from the whole galaxy sample translates into upper limits on $\lambda_{\rm mag}$ and $\gamma$.
-We also discuss how our observations can constrain the FRB event rate if FRBs hypothetically originate from ULXs.
-Indeed, accretion-based mechanisms for the FRB engine have been proposed \citep{Waxman17, Katz17, Katz2020, Sridhar21}.
+In this section we show how the observations conducted in our NG campaign allowed us to extract important upper limits on the FRB burst rate.
+In particular, we developed a simple model to calculate the expected rate of FRB events from the whole sample of galaxies listed in Table \ref{table_gal}, considering as a first case a single population of SGR1935-like magnetars as FRB progenitors.
+By taking $\lambda_{\rm mag}$, the average burst rate per magnetar, and $\gamma$, the power-law energy distribution slope for magnetar bursts, as free parameters, we discuss how the upper limits on the rate from the whole galaxy sample translate into upper limits on $\lambda_{\rm mag}$ and $\gamma$.
+We also discuss how our observations coul constrain the FRB event rate if FRBs originated from ULXs.
+Indeed, accretion-based mechanisms for the FRB engine have been proposed \citep{Waxman17, Katz17, Katz2020, Sridhar21, Deng21}.